SciML/ModelingToolkit.jl/docs/src/tutorials/ode_modeling.md

 More on this topic may be found in [Composing Models and Building Reusable Components](@ref acausal).

-## Initial Guess
+## Default Initial Condition

-It is often a good idea to specify reasonable values for the initial unknown and the parameters of a model component.
+It is often a good idea to specify reasonable values for the initial value of unknowns and the parameters of a model component.
 Then, these do not have to be explicitly specified when constructing the `ODEProblem`.

 ```@example ode2